NooraHealth/branching-strategy/readme.md

 # Our Branching Strategy

-Our branching strategy is a mix of two branching strategy git flow and github flow
+Our branching strategy combines two branching strategies: git flow and github flow

-1. Main Branches:
+1. Main Branch:
-    1. main/prod: Always reflects a production-ready state.
+    1. main/prod: Always reflects the latest production state.
-1. Supporting Branches:
+2. Supporting Branches:
-    1. staging: Serves as an integration branch for features.
+    2.1. staging: Serves as an pre-production/integration branch.
-    1. develop: Serves as an integration branch for features.
+    2.2. develop: Serves as an integration branch for features.
-    1. Feature branches: Branch off from develop and merge back into develop when they are complete.
+    2.3. feature branches: Branch off from develop and merge back into develop when they are complete.

 ![curret branch](/current-branch-2.png)

-Lest take an example and show how we need to work.
+Lets take an example and show how we need to work.
 ## Cloning a Repository

 Cloning a repository is a fundamental operation in version control systems like Git.
 It involves creating a copy of an existing repository, typically from a remote location such as GitHub, Bitbucket, or GitLab, to your local machine.
 This allows you to work on the project independently and later sync your changes with the original repository.